Wrench Wench has been in love with automotive mechanics for decades. She loves sharing advice with fellow DIY mechs and curious cats.

-Around the mid-section of your engine sits the cylinder head gasket, a vital element with the duty of keeping coolant and oil inside your engine and separate from each other.
+The cylinder head gasket sits around the mid-section of your engine.
+It is a vital element with the duty of keeping coolant and oil separate from each other inside your engine.
 When this gasket fails, grim scenarios present themselves.

 If you recognize yourself in that last sentence, and you're worried your engine might have blown the head gasket, then you're in the right place!